fimashagal/store.manager/README.md

   storeA.isnt("propertyBoolean", "propertyNumber"); // false
 ```

-## Add/remove fixed range for only number values
+## Add/remove fixed range for only number type property

 ```javascript
   // Can use callbacks for extremum overflow